spine-tools/SpineOpt.jl/README.md

 A Julia package containing a state-of-the-art energy system optimization model.

-## Compatibility

-This package supports Julia 1.10.10 (LTS by June 27, 2025) up to version 1.11.

 ## :loudspeaker: Community and how to ask help :rocket:

 There are several ways to stay in touch with the community and to get help with SpineOpt.